itsarchitecture/mygitproject/README.md

-This is a readme file
+This is a readme file.
+I've added another line to test the commit to the master branch.